-Many people have been asking my advice for travelling and maintaining whole foods plant based diet.
+As many people have been asking my advice for travelling and maintaining whole food plant based diet, I put together this post based on a chapter from my book.

-We have had some real-life practice recently since I sent my husband on a road trip from Tallinn to Barcelona to take our car there with most of the stuff for the winter.
+So, who am I to give you advice? 🙂 We’ve had some real-life practice as I sent my husband on a road trip from Tallinn to Barcelona to take our car there with most of the stuff for the winter.
 He is back in one piece, managed to maintain his diet, and did not have to starve either.

 - Pack as much as you can.
 I packed him food for 2 days – slices of buckwheat bread, chocolate muffins, potato-leek quiche, pure grapefruit juice, bananas, pears, apples, dark chocolate, iceberg salad, canned beans, tomato-basil sauce.
 His packed-food meals: